 It’s so easy to get caught up in our own little worlds.
 When we begin the day thinking about our duties, our needs, our projects, our loved ones and ourselves, it’s easy to disregard the hopes and fears of the billions of human beings and countless other creatures that share our planet.
 What if we chose to start the day by intentionally including others in our morning meditation instead?

 Goodwill is an excellent way to end your morning sitting practice and begin your active day.
 A popular goodwill meditation with Buddhist roots is called metta, which translates as benevolence or lovingkindness.
 In goodwill meditation you send your wishes for others’ well-being out into the universe.
 Our sister article, Getting Started with Metta Meditation, gives an overview of the practice.

 No matter which practice you adopt, you’ll find that consistency is the key.
+A great way to build consistency is with a progressive series of online meditation courses.
 If you keep with it, meditation will soon become an essential and treasured part of every morning.